Peter Barca: U.S. Congress

-Post-Congressional career
+Post-congressional career

 After Barca narrowly lost his re-election bid, President Clinton appointed him to serve as Midwest Regional Administrator to the U.S. Small Business Administration.
 He also served as National Ombudsman to the SBA.
 Barca was also leader of the National Regulatory Fairness Program, an initiative which included more than fifty company presidents throughout the country aimed at making regulatory enforcement small business friendly.
 He later went on to become Vice President and then President of Aurora Associates International, an international project management company.

 Return to politics

-In November 2008, after a 14-year absence, Barca was elected to represent the 64th District once again.
+In November 2008, after a 14-year absence, Barca was elected to represent the 64th Assembly district once again.
 He was again chosen to be Majority Caucus Chairperson, and served as co-chair of the Joint Legislative Audit Committee, and chair of the Partnership for a Stronger Economy.

 As chair of the Partnership for a Stronger Economy, Barca traveled the state meeting with various small businesses owners and economic development professionals to craft an economic plan for Wisconsin.
 The Partnership led the way in helping to pass over 50 economic initiatives in the 2009–10 legislative session, including the Small Business Capital Access Program and the Entrepreneurial Assistance Grant Program, both authored by Barca.
+During this first session back in the Assembly, he also authored legislation to ban text messaging while driving in Wisconsin.

 In the 2010 midterm elections, Republicans won complete control of government in Wisconsin.
+Following the election, Barca was elected by his colleagues to serve as Assembly Democratic Leader in the 100th Wisconsin Legislature.
+He rose to national prominence shortly after the start of that legislative term, as a leader in the opposition against new Governor Scott Walker's "budget repair" bill.
+Democrats derided the legislation as a historic rollback to union rights in Wisconsin, stripping public employee unions of their right to collective bargaining.
+The bill immediately resulted in mass protests on the Wisconsin State Capitol grounds, which ultimately lasted for nearly four months.
+In an attempt to slow down the bill, 14 state senate Democrats fled the state in order to deny a quorum to the state senate.
+Barca led the opposition in the Assembly, culminating in his coordination of a 60 hour floor debate in which members of the Democratic caucus highlighted their many complaints about the legislation.
+Barca then led Assembly Democrats in protesting the Republicans' alleged violation of open meetings laws after they stripped out budgetary items from the bill in order to bypass the quorum issue and pass the bill through the Senate.

-Following the election, Barca was elected by his colleagues to serve as Assembly Democratic Leader in the 100th Wisconsin Legislative Session.
-He remained leader of the Democratic minority until September 2017, when he stepped down to focus more attention on his own constituency.
+He remained leader of the Democratic minority until September 2017.
+Officially, he resigned from leadership to focus more attention on his own constituency, but his resignation was also at least partly an acknowledgement of discontent within the caucus—particularly among new members of the legislature—over his support for the Foxconn in Wisconsin funding package.

-In the 2011 legislative session, Barca rose to national prominence as a leader in the struggle against Governor Scott Walker's proposed changes to collective bargaining in Wisconsin.
-Barca also led Assembly Democrats in protesting the Republicans' alleged violation of open meetings laws.

-Barca authored legislation to ban text messaging while driving in Wisconsin.